damianfraszczak/swing-dynamic-gui/README.md

 - `DynamicFormValidator validator` - this service is resposible for validation.
 You can extend this component if you want to write custom validation logic.
 Currently this service utilize javax.validation package.
 - `DynamicFormLabelProvider labelProvider` - this service is resposible for providing labels and placeholders for fields.
 It is useful to overidde it when you have to implement i18n.
 By default it uses value form annotation if it is not set it use field name with title case conversion
 - `Map<String, SelectOptionProvider> selectProviders` - this is map of services resposible for providing dynamic data to select like components.
 You use them when you need to load asynchronously data from db or other type of resource
 - `List<FormGroupConfig> formGroups` - user defined form groups.
-Each group consists of name and fields in it.
+Each group consists of name, size and fields in it.

 ## Annotations
 ### DynamicFormField